SilviaAmAm/trainingNN/dataSets/Readme.md

 ### data_dpccm.csv

 This file contains on each line the diagonal elements of the partial charge coulomb matrix (q_i^2).
 The X values are already scaled and the relative energy difference between PBE and B3LYP.
 The energies are in Ha.

+### pbe_b3lyp_Q_test_abs.csv

+Since it was noticed that when training with the datased tot-pbe-b3lyp.csv, the neural network worked better than with pbe_b3lyp_partQ.csv, I looked into what were the differences between the two datasets.
+The only one that I could find was the ordering of the samples (which is strange, because it should not make a difference).
+But just to test, I made a new data set with the same structure as pbe_b3lyp_partQ.csv, but with the ordering of tot-pbe-b3lyp.csv to see if this makes a difference to the training.
+The energies are kept absolute.The energies are in Ha

+### pbe_b3lyp_Q_test_rel.csv

+Exactly the same as the above dataset, but the energies are relative.
+The energies are in Ha.

+## PBE_CC

+### pbe_cc_Q_abs.csv

+This contains the absolute energies (in Hartree) at the CCSD(T) level (avtz basis set) and the PBE energies (STO-3G basis set).
+The partial charges are calculated at the PBE basis set.

+### pbe_cc_Q_rel.csv

+Exactly the same as pbe_cc_Q_abs.csv except that the energies are relative instead of absolute.

+### data_coul_pbecc.csv

+This file contains on each line the trimmed randomly sorted coulomb matrix (5 repetitions) already scaled and the relative energy difference between PBE and CC.
+The energies are in Ha.

+### data_pccm_pbecc.csv

+This file contains on each line the trimmed partial charge coulomb matrix (5 repetitions) already scaled and the relative energy difference between PBE and CC.
+The energies are in Ha.

+### data_pccm24_pbecc.csv

+This file contains on each line the trimmed partial charge coulomb matrix (5 repetitions) already scaled and the relative energy difference between PBE and CC.
+The energies are in Ha.

+### data_dpccm_pbecc.csv

+This file contains on each line the diagonal elements of the partial charge coulomb matrix (q_i^2).
+The X values are already scaled and the relative energy difference between PBE and CC.
+The energies are in Ha.

+## B3LYP_CC

+### b3lyp_cc_Q_abs.csv

+This contains the absolute energies (in Hartree) at the CCSD(T) level (avtz basis set) and the b3lyp energies (avtz basis set).
+The partial charges are calculated at the b3lyp basis set.

+### b3lyp_cc_Q_rel.csv

+Exactly the same as b3lyp_cc_Q_abs.csv except that the energies are relative instead of absolute.